intersel/iFSM/README.md

   - **properties_init_function** : parameters to send to init_function
   - **next_state** : next state once init_function done
   - **next_state_when** : <br>
-  	Definition of condition test that will be evaluated, and if result is true then state will change<br>
-  	Following variables may be used for the test:<br>
+	Definition of condition test that will be evaluated, and if result is true then state will change Following variables may be used for the test
+	- this	: the FSM object
-  	* EventIteration : variable that gives the iteration of the number of calls of the current event. <br>
+	- this.EventIteration : variable that gives the iteration of the number of calls of the current event.
-  	* EventIteration is reset when the state changes<br>
+	EventIteration is reset when the state changes
-  	* this	: the FSM object<br>
+  - **next_state_on_target** :<br>
+	Definition of condition test based on the current states of the defined submachines The test consist to :
+	- get the current states of each defined sub-machines,
+	- match the current state to the targeted state array, resulting to true if found
+	- apply the defined operator between the results
+	- if the result is positive, then the next state processing is done
   - **out_function**	 : function name to do once next_state changed
   - **properties_out_function** : parameters to send to out_function
   - **next_state_if_error** (default: does not change state) : state set if init_function return false